VladStoyanoff/WaveConverter/README.md

 Testing that your IC's work as expected is also essential.
 You should be able to prove that the high pass filter filters frequecies under 8 and the and low pass one + the notch filter, filter waves over 30 Hz.

-On the following plot you can see this for my circuit.
+The following plot showcases such a test.
 The reason it starts from 25 Hz is due to a little bit too high tolerance level on the resistors used.
-If you intend on measuring beta waves, make sure that the resistors you're using don't have a tolerance level of more than 5%
+If you intend on measuring beta waves, make sure that the resistors you're using don't have a tolerance level of more than +-5%

 ![Voltage_Frequency_Plot](https://github.com/VladStoyanoff/Wave_Converter/blob/main/Screenshots/Voltage_Frequency_Plot.png)